What is bankroll and why control it?

 Even when winning, take breaks so as not to "choke" in excitement

-After a series of losses - be sure to stop
+After a losing streak - be sure to stop

 Learn to lose

 Losing is part of the game.
-The ability to take it in stride without chasing a gamble is the key to preserving the bankroll.
+The ability to accept it calmly, without chasing the game, is the key to preserving the bankroll.

 - deposit limits